kxdang/kiendang.me/content/blog/025-biochemistry-story/index.md

 #### <center><h2>**THE BEGINNING**</h2></center>

-At the time in high school, everyone rushed out to get early acceptance in Grade 12.
+During the last year of high school, everyone rushed out to get early acceptance in Grade 12.
 It was either business or science, a generic path in education that I felt everyone had to choose between.
 Perhaps, it was the lack of computer science courses in high school had failed to spark my interest in pursuing a CS background.

 Being 17, a typical young teen who just enjoyed playing games all day, I had no aspirations to figure what I wanted and failed to do the proper research.

-I did well in high school and felt confident in pursuing higher education which led me to the University of Waterloo in hopes that I’d find a career in science and perhaps go to med school.
+I did well in high school and felt confident in pursuing higher education which led me to the University of Waterloo in hopes that I’d find a career in science and go to medical school.

  All the choices I’ve made have really shaped who I am today and I’m happy to say I don’t regret any of it.

 #### <center><h2>**SELF REFLECTION**</h2></center>

-The experience of my undergrad is irreplaceable.
+The experience of undergrad is irreplaceable.
 I struggled hard and put in lots of work **just to pass** and I enjoyed my fair share of parties and I made a lot of awesome friends.

 When I said I struggled hard, I meant it.
-I failed the second physics course, analytical methods in molecular biology, organic chemistry and eventually dropped out of chemical thermodynamics because my fundamentals in physics were not sufficient enough to understand the course material.
+I failed the second physics course, analytical methods in molecular biology, organic chemistry and eventually dropped out of chemical thermodynamics because my fundamentals in physics weren't sufficient enough to understand the course material.

 The balance of coursework, labs, and the co-op interviews were a huge part of my stress in undergrad.
 The experience learning in high school versus university was night and day.